 - Reporting for your practical test

-After the test
+After the practical test

 When the driving test is over, the examiner will tell you whether you passed or failed.
-You can request feedback on your test from the examiner, who will then go through your performance during the test.
+You can ask for feedback on your test from the examiner, who will then go through your performance during the test.

-If you pass
+If you pass the practical test

-If you fail
+If you fail the practical test

-If you fail the test you should ask the examiner for some feedback to help prepare yourself for your next test.
+If you fail the test, you should ask the examiner for some feedback to help prepare yourself for your next test.
 Your driving test report form will also show you where you made any mistakes.

 Driving test standards

-If the driving test is not completed for reasons to do with you or your vehicle, you will have to take another test at your own cost.
+If the driving test is not carried out for reasons to do with you or your vehicle, you will have to take another test at your own cost.